joe-herman/joe-herman.github.io/_posts/2020-05-30-finding-a-bff-in-zero-bug-balance.md

 In these situations, the team may accept the technical debt of solving the low-severity bugs later.
 Allowing some technical debt is good: it affords the option to push higher-priority features or fixes.

-Zero Bug Balance does not account for _acceptably_ low-severity bugs, which disregards weighing opportunity cost, and discourages the team from leveraging technical debt to prioritize shipping features or improve elsewhere.
+Zero Bug Balance does not account for _acceptably_ low-severity bugs, which disregards weighing opportunity cost, and discourages the team from leveraging technical debt.

 ## Zero Bug Bounce is a measure worth learning from

-Microsoft's Zero Bug Bounce is a state of product maturity that teams strive for, described in [Mike Torres' opening paragraph in his article applying it to life](http://www.refocuser.com/2009/04/bouncing-at-zero-zbb-in-life/):
+Microsoft has a concept called Zero Bug Bounce.
+It is a state of product maturity that teams strive for, described in [Mike Torres' opening paragraph in his article applying it to life](http://www.refocuser.com/2009/04/bouncing-at-zero-zbb-in-life/):

 > ... all active bugs in the software have been looked at and either punted or fixed – and the team’s fix rate (or the rate at which they’re able to fix bugs) is greater than the team’s incoming rate (or the rate at which new bugs are being opened).